Windows Installer: Developing installer packages

 Creating an installer package for a new application is not trivial.
 It is necessary to specify which files must be installed, to where and with what registry keys.
 Any non-standard operations can be done using Custom Actions, which are typically developed in DLLs.
-There are a number of commercial and freeware products to assist in creating MSI packages, including Visual Studio (natively up to VS 2010, with an extension on newer VS versions), InstallShield and WiX.
+There are a number of commercial and freeware products to assist in creating MSI packages, including Visual Studio (natively up to VS 2010, with an extension on newer VS versions), InstallShield, WiX, InnoSetup, InstallSimple and Advanced Installer.
 To varying degrees, the user interface and behavior may be configured for use in less common situations such as unattended installation.
 Once prepared, an installer package is "compiled" by reading the instructions and files from the developer's local machine, and creating the .msi file.

+Windows Installer may be slower than native code installation technologies, such as InstallAware, due to the overhead of component registration and rollback support, which often involves generating tens of thousands of registry keys and temporary files.

 The user interface (dialog boxes) presented at the start of installation can be changed or configured by the setup engineer developing a new installer.
 There is a limited language of buttons, text fields and labels which can be arranged in a sequence of dialogue boxes.
 An installer package should be capable of running without any UI, for what is called "unattended installation".